Shah Mosque (Isfahan): Layout and features

 In addition to this, the main prayer hall is flanked on either side by two rectangular hypostyle halls with vaulted ceilings, which served as prayer halls in the winter and are entered via smaller vaulted portals.
 Occupying the two southern corners of the building are two long rectangular courtyard structures which served as madrasas.
 An annex is also attached to the east side of the vestibule, consisting of a domed hall followed by another rectangular courtyard structure.
 This contained latrines and ablutions facilities.

 One of the distinctive features of a mosque is the minaret, and the Shah Mosque has four.
 In addition to the two minarets over the entrance portal, two more minarets flank the iwan leading into the main prayer hall.
-In Persian mosques, tall minarets were considered unsuitable for the call to prayer.
+In Iranian mosques, tall minarets were considered unsuitable for the call to prayer.
 Instead, architects added an aedicule, known in Persian as a guldasta ("bouquet") for this particular purpose, which in the Shah Mosque stands on top of the west iwan facing the courtyard.

 The main prayer hall is covered by a huge dome reaching to a height of 52 m and a diameter of around 25 m.
 It has a double-shelled structure, inspired by earlier Timurid domes, with a difference of 14 m between the two shells.
 The dome rests on a drum and a sixteen-sided base that transitions to the square hall below.
 Inside the hall is the mihrab, a niche with a large marble tablet 10 ft tall and 3 ft wide on the southwestern wall, indicating the qibla.
 Above it, the Shah's men had placed a gold-encrusted cupboard of allow wood.
 It held two relics: a Quran, said to have been copied by Imam Reza, and the bloodstained robe of Imam Hussain.
 Although never displayed, the robe was said to have magical powers; lifted on the end of a pike in the battle field, the belief was that it could rout an enemy.